-- Used by corporations to string together two or more common nouns in a way that can be trademarked.
+- If they string together two or more common nouns, the new word can be trademarked.

 - Digimon uses this style for species derivatives.

 - A character in the Animorphs book series, who was something of an ethereal being who didn't so much "speak" as "telepathically slam his thoughts into your brain," had his dialogue rendered without spaces, to show them as a Motor Mouth (as in, "doesn't bother to breathe").

 - Used for most document names on classicthemes.com (e.g., the page on finding episodes of old TV shows).

-- Latin script transcription of Hebrew often uses it when a title includes a noun that begins with a definite article, the prepositions "to", "as", "-ly", "in" and "from", and "and", as they are written as part of the word in the respective writing systems they use: שיר (shir) is "song", השיר (hashir) - ‘the song’.
-So the Hebrew name of the Song of Songs would usually be Shir haShirim.
-Other systems might use ha-Shirim instead; this convention is usually used for Arabic (e.g. Al-Qur'an and not AlQur'an).
+- The Hebrew name of the Song of Songs would usually be Shir haShirim because Latin script transcription of Hebrew often uses CamelCase when a title includes a noun that begins with a definite article, the prepositions "to", "as", "-ly", "in" and "from", and "and", as they are written as part of the word in the respective writing systems they use: שיר (shir) is "song", השיר (hashir) - the song.
+Other systems might hyphenate, using ha-Shirim instead; this convention is often used for Arabic (e.g. Al-Qur'an and not AlQur'an).

 - Dance Dance Revolution is officially stylized as DanceDanceRevolution, i.e. with no spaces.